Nayyaroddeen/spam_classification/README.md

 ## Results
 As there are 4 algorithms and 4 feature extraction techniques, There are 16 experiments in total.
 Among all these experiments only Neural Network with word count based features out performed by reaching 98.84% of testing accuracy.
 Whereas all other classifiers could able to reach the accuracy with 90-97 % of accuracy.
+Tf-idf produced worst results (This part needs more tuning) among all the features representation techniques.

 ## Intresting Observations
     Graph coloring  based technique uses only 154 features and kcore based algorithms 198 featues but produces close to 95% accuracy.
 Time requried to build and test these models is much less comparing with other feature representaion techniques.
+Whereas wordcount and tfidf contains featues of length 40K+ features.

 # Parameter Tuning
     1. For NN model I tuned the threshold from 0.5 to 0.20 found the best result at 0.25